ygorcosta/wedeploy.com/node/electric/src/pages/blog/running-an-application-on-a-specific-version-of-nodejs/index.md

 ---
 title: "Running an application on a specific version of Node.js"
-description: "In case you a building a Node.js application and want to host it on WeDeploy, we have good news for you - you can now specify the designated version of Node.js."
+description: "In case you are building a Node.js application and want to host it on WeDeploy, we have good news for you - now you can specify a designated version of Node.js."
-date: "October 16, 2017"
+date: "October 18, 2017"
 author: "Iliyan Peychev"
 image: "/images/blog/post-16--0.gif"
 layout: "blog"